tim-hunt/futurenhs/documents/setup/windows.md

-# Linux Setup - FutureNHS
+# Windows Setup - FutureNHS

 Load terminal and run the following commands